 In buildings where smoking is allowed, landlords should be aware that the right to smoke is not absolute.
 If tenants can show that second-hand smoke is infiltrating their home from a neighbouring unit or balcony on a frequent and on-going basis, and substantially interfering with their reasonable enjoyment, then landlords have a responsibility to remedy the situation.

-1. What was included in the terms of your tenancy agreement?
+- What was included in the lease?